-- 7.8.
-Should the College encounter a delay in the processing of a direct debit mandate, payments will be backdated to commencement of the programme. - 7.9.
-Where an employer fails to pay the employer contribution they will be liable for any resultant reduction in funding the college is entitled to from the funding agency.
+7.9 Where an employer fails to pay the employer contribution they will be liable for any resultant reduction in funding the college is entitled to from the funding agency.

-8. Instalments
+8 Instalments

-- 8.1.
-The College understands that students may find it difficult to pay all their tuition fees in advance.
-For this reason, the College offers staged payments for fees, subject to completion of an instalment agreement. - 8.2.
-Instalments are available for courses over 1 term in duration and with fees over £100. - 8.3.
-A minimum payment must be made on enrolment with the balance being spread over equal consecutive monthly instalments commencing the month after enrolment.
+- 8.1 The College understands that students may find it difficult to pay all their tuition fees in advance.
+For this reason, the College offers staged payments for fees, subject to completion of an instalment agreement. - 8.2 Instalments are available for courses over 1 term in duration and with fees over £100. - 8.3 A minimum payment must be made on enrolment with the balance being spread over equal consecutive monthly instalments commencing the month after enrolment.
 These are set according to the length of course and fee as follows:

 Course Duration Fees up to £1,000 Fees over £1,000

-Course Duration On Enrolment Instalments On Enrolment Instalments
+On Enrolment Instalments On Enrolment Instalments

 Less than 14 weeks 100% 100%

 14 to 28 weeks 75% 3 50% 4

 Over 28 weeks 50% 3 25% 4

-- 8.4.
-Any request for an alternative instalment payment profile will be assessed based on individual circumstances and agreed at the discretion of the Director of Finance. - 8.5.
-Payments must be made by direct debit. - 8.6.
-Failure to make a payment will result in the full amount becoming payable immediately. - 8.7.
-Courses delivered via the Construction College Midlands (CCM) are not eligible for payment by instalments. - 9.
-Refunds, Withdrawals and Cancellations
+- 8.4 Any request for an alternative instalment payment profile will be assessed based on individual circumstances and agreed at the discretion of the Director of Finance. - 8.5 Payments must be made by direct debit. - 8.6 Failure to make a payment will result in the full amount becoming payable immediately. - 8.7 Courses delivered via the Construction College Midlands (CCM) are not eligible for payment by instalments.

+9 Refunds, Withdrawals and Cancellations